We’re not a “self-publishing” company.

 Why “Traditional” Publishing may not be your best option either

-Traditional publishers underwrite their publishing cost by publishing only well known or celebrity “commercially viable” authors, guaranteed to sell tens of thousands of copies of any book they publish.
+Traditional publishers underwrite their publishing cost by publishing only well known or celebrity authors, guaranteed to sell tens of thousands of copies of any book they publish.

 Why “New” Publishing with True Potential may be your best option:

-At True Potential we make 80% of our revenue from book sales and the rest from marketing, services and digital education programs.
+At True Potential, we make 80% of our revenue from book sales.
 That means, even though we sell more than books, books are our lifeblood.
 We are in the book business.
 Unless we (and you) are selling your books, neither of us is happy.

 You don’t have to be a TV superstar or mega-church pastor to publish with us.
 True Potential is geared toward Christian ministry and business professionals.
 If you already have an audience and are active in public ministry or business, we’re the publisher that can make your book a reality.

-We’ve spent ten years and millions of dollars building our publishing skills, infrastructure, distribution network, and marketing channels; that’s what publisher do.
+We’ve spent more than a decade and millions of dollars building our publishing skills, infrastructure, distribution network, and marketing channels; that’s what a publisher is supposed to do.

 We pay a 15% royalty for books we sell through our own channels.
 We also create and distribute e-versions of your book and pay you a 50% royalty on e-book sales.

 You can order additional books from us any time, in carton quantities, at a 60% discount.
-Remember, we’re your publisher; we’re responsible for having your books in stock.
+Remember, we’re your publisher; we’re responsible for having your books available when you need them.
 You never have to worry about making another print run when you’re low on books.
 And you’ll never have to worry about your book becoming “out-of-print” or unavailable.

 Your book, your ministry or business, and your audience deserves a publishing model that was built for this century.